Streamlining the Patient Onboarding Process

 My Contributions

-• Spearheaded the redesign of the patient sign-up flow, increasing sign-up completion by 37%
+• Spearheaded the redesign of the patient onboarding flow, increasing completion by 37%.

 My Role & Team